-If you were unfortunately injured in a slip and fall accident in Tampa Bay or the surrounding area you probably have questions and concerns about the legal process involved.
-The personal injury attorneys at Hancock Injury Attorneys are here to answer those questions and to help you through the process of getting what you rightfully deserve.
-We have successfully settled and successfully completed jury trials for our clients in premises liability cases, slip and fall cases, and trip and fall cases for more than 30 years.
-We are proud of our successful track record holding businesses and their insurance companies accountable for their negligence and recovering millions of dollars for our clients who were injured by the careless and negligent conduct of property owners, business owners, and their employees.
+The personal injury lawyers at Hancock Injury Attorneys are here to answer your questions and to help you through the process of getting what you rightfully deserve.
+For more than 30 years, we have successfully settled and completed jury trials for our clients in premises liability cases, slip and fall cases, and trip and fall cases.
+We are proud of our successful track record of holding businesses and their insurance companies accountable for their negligence and of recovering millions of dollars for our clients who were injured by the careless and negligent conduct of property owners, business owners, and their employees.

-Florida law imposes a legal duty upon businesses and property owners to maintain their premises in a reasonably safe condition, to correct dangerous conditions about which the business or landowner either knew or should have known, by the use of reasonable care, and warn their customers of dangerous conditions about which the Defendant had, or should have had, knowledge greater than that of the injured party.
-When employees or management of a business fail to correct a dangerous condition which they knew or should have known about or fail to warn their customers of a dangerous condition, slip and falls, trip and falls, and other accidents often occur resulting in serious personal injuries.
+Florida law imposes a legal duty upon businesses and property owners to maintain their premises in a reasonably safe condition, to correct dangerous conditions about which the business or landowner either knew or should have known of, by the use of reasonable care, and to warn their customers of dangerous conditions about which the Defendant had, or should have had, knowledge greater than that of the injured party.
+When employees or management of a business fail to correct a dangerous condition which they knew or should have known about or fail to warn their customers of a dangerous condition; slip and falls, trip and falls, and other accidents often occur, resulting in serious personal injuries.

-The wide range of injuries caused by a slip and fall accident can take weeks or even months to heal.
+There is a wide range of injuries that can be caused by a slip and fall accident that can take weeks or even months to heal.
 Just some of these include all types of twists and sprains, broken bones, torn tendons or ligaments, pulled muscles, strains, spinal or spinal cord injuries, head injuries or concussions, bruises and cuts, brain injuries, bleeding, loss of consciousness, and even paralysis or death.